This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 It’s a soft and clay-like waterproofing sealant that is applied to the sinks, faucets, and taps to make sure that there is no water dripping.
 It helps provide a watertight seal to the water supply connections in the kitchen, bathroom, and laundry area.

 As far as the texture and consistency are concerned, it’s a pliable substance and seems more like a mashed potato.
-Also, the plumber’s putty remains soft for a while when applied to the sinks, faucets, and taps but plumber’s putty will harden over time.
+Also, the plumber’s putty is soft for a while when applied to the sinks, faucets, and taps but plumber’s putty will harden over time.

 What is Plumber’s Putty Made of?